SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 So the backend takes a different approach:

-it turns the whole flush into a row-oriented execution plan first, then executes that plan.
+it turns the whole command batch into a row-oriented execution plan first, then executes that plan.

 That decision explains most of the backend architecture.